ksumesh431/socialBlade/README.md

 * Hence this script Automates the task and also organizes the data by fetching the most latest stats and storing in an Excel format.

 ## Usage
-* Node and the modules “Puppeteer”, “Cheerio” must be installed in order to use this script.
+* Node and the module “Puppeteer” must be installed in order to use this script.
 * We have to enter any valid youtube username and the script will scrap the latest "Views" and "Earnings" of the channel.
 * __node main.js “youtube username”__
 * The recent average view count will be displayed and a detailed statistical overview will be stored in an excel sheet.